-4 For a survey of the social science literature on riots broadly defined, see Wilkinson (2009).
+5 For a survey of the social science literature on riots broadly defined, see Wilkinson (2009).

-The earliest such study is Rudé's (1964) investigation of social movements - food riots, labor disputes, and political protests - in France and England between 1730 and 1848.
-Rudé begins with the "disastrous harvest and famine of 1709" (p.19) in France and goes on to discuss how bad harvests and other natural disasters in 1787 "stirred the whole countryside into a renewed outbreak of rebellion, which played a vital part in the revolutionary crisis of 1789" (p.20) that marked the beginning of the French Revolution.
-Between 1709 and 1789, however, food riots occurred in France as a consequence of bad harvests and subsequent shortages in 1725, 1740, 1749, 1768, 1775, and 1785.
-Yet until the French Revolution, food riots were not political in nature.
-Rather, rioters targeted farmers, merchants, and traders in an effort to force a decrease in food prices.
+1775, and 1785.
+Yet until the French Revolution, food riots were not political in nature.6 Rather, rioters targeted farmers, merchants, and traders in an effort to force a decrease in food prices.
 This phenomenon is known to historians as taxation populaire (Tilly, 1971), i.e., a situation in which farmers, merchants, and traders are made to pay a "tax to the people" by forgoing some profit or incurring a loss as a consequence of the price ceiling imposed by rioters.